azimeazdhan1231/atozai-by-azim/NETLIFY_DEPLOYMENT.md

    - Click "Deploy site"
    - Wait for the build to complete (usually 2-3 minutes)
    - Your site will be live at `https://your-site-name.netlify.app`

+**IMPORTANT:** Do NOT use drag-and-drop deployment.
+You MUST deploy via Git connection so that:
+- The build command runs and compiles the Netlify Functions
+- The data files are copied to the correct location
+- All dependencies are properly installed

 ### Option 2: Deploy via Netlify CLI